ByronTudhope/alexa-app/README.md

 # AlexaApp

-This is a fork of develpr/alexa-app to address compatabbility issues with older versions of Laravel.
+This is a fork of develpr/alexa-app to address compatability issues with older versions of Laravel.
 Please user develpr/alexa-app instead.

 Set of classes to make creating simple Amazon Echo Alexa Apps easier with Laravel and Lumen ([note that 5.2.x Lumen has a known issue that needs addressing](https://github.com/develpr/alexa-app/issues/5))